kloudspacewithsiba/ecs-cluster-module/README.md

 - This module assumes you have appropriate IAM permissions to create and manage resources on AWS.
 - Make sure to review and adjust the settings according to your specific requirements before applying the Terraform configuration.

-## Contributing

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-This module is licensed under the MIT License.
-See the LICENSE file for details.

-## Author

-[Your Name] - [Your Email]

-## Repository

-[Link to your GitHub repository]